apthai/AP_Camera_Core_Android/README.md

 ![](image/img-gif-1.gif)

-## LAST VERSION 1.1.4
+## LAST VERSION 1.1.5

-- fixed bugs
+- fixed bugs and improve performance for ActivityResultContract API

 ## New Features